awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 ## Step 10: Create an EFA and NCCL\-Enabled AMI<a name="nccl-start-base-ami"></a>

-After you have installed the required software components, you create an EFA and NCCL\-enabled AMI that you can reuse to launch your EFA and NCCL\-enabled instances\.
+After you have installed the required software components, you create an AMI that you can reuse to launch your EFA\-enabled instances\.

 **To create an AMI from your temporary instance**